mousrij/devops-bootcamp-12-terraform/Notes.md

 ### Security Group
 To configure firewall rules for the EC2 instance we want to create (open port 22 for ssh and port 8080 to access the nginx server), we need to create a security group.

-Add the folloing resource to the configuration file:
+Add the following resource to the configuration file:

 ```conf
 resource "aws_security_group" "myapp-sg" {